 If you need to collect feedback from only a particular portion of your workforce, you can use custom email lists to target your employee surveys.
 Using ContactMonkey’s List Management feature, you can create your own custom email lists—without IT—that integrate with your Human Resource Information System (HRIS) like Workday and ADP, as well as Azure Active Directory, so they’ll update automatically.

 Narrow your search for the perfect internal communications software.

 Anonymous Employee Feedback

-We already know that employee feedback leads to more productivity, higher employee engagement and less turnover.
-That’s why it’s crucial to get everyone in your workforce sharing their feedback.
+We already know that employee feedback leads to more productivity, higher employee engagement, and less turnover.
+That’s why it’s crucial to get everyone in your workforce to share their feedback.